A 12-year-old student who was traveling by New York City Transit ...Learn More

 Another danger shared by motorcycles and bicycles alike are road defects and debris blown onto the surface by construction sites.
 Bicycles are even more sensitive to small changes in road conditions than motorcycles, and the cyclist has less handling ability and maneuverability than the biker.

 Like automobile drivers and others, cyclists are subject to the rules of the road and are expected to know the laws and to ride with ordinary, reasonable care.
 Safe cycling includes riding with predictable behavior and signaling intentions well in advance to the extent possible, barring emergency situations requiring fast evasive action.
 The prudent cyclist will also wear a helmet and other available safety gear.
 Working cyclists in particular should be aware of the laws requiring particular apparel and safety equipment.

 Bike maintenance is usually the responsibility of the owner, although the business owner may have this responsibility for bike employees.
 Even if properly cared for, an equipment failure may still occur if the bike was manufactured defectively or improperly assembled by the bike shop or dealership.
 Driver negligence, roadway defects, and products liability may all play a part in a bicycle accident, and it is important that you hire an attorney who understands the importance of an early and thorough investigation to a successful financial recovery.
-Leandros A. Vrionedes is an experienced personal injury lawyer who appreciates this fact and works hard to hold all responsible parties accountable for the negligent behavior and achieve a maximum recovery for his clients.
+Leandros A. Vrionedes is an experienced new york bicycle accident attorney who appreciates this fact and works hard to hold all responsible parties accountable for the negligent behavior and achieve a maximum recovery for his clients.
 If you or a loved one has been involved in a New York City bicycle accident, contact Leandros A. Vrionedes, P.C.